awsdocs/aws-organizations-docs/doc_source/orgs_best-practices_mgmt-acct.md

 + Any access of the phone or its storage location should be logged and monitored\.

 ## Review and keep track of who has access<a name="best-practices_mgmt-acct_review-access"></a>
-+ To ensure you maintain access to the master account, periodically review the personnel within your business who have access to the email address, password, MFA, and phone number associated with it\.
++ To ensure you maintain access to the management account, periodically review the personnel within your business who have access to the email address, password, MFA, and phone number associated with it\.
 Align your review with existing business procedures\.
 However, it’s worth adding a monthly or quarterly review of this information to ensure that only the correct people have access\.
 + Ensure that the process to recover or reset access to the root user credentials is not reliant on any specific individual to complete\.
 All processes should address the prospect of people being unavailable\.
 + Ensure that the process to recover or reset access to the root user credentials can't be completed by a single individual\.
 It’s important that this process require the cooperation of multiple personnel to complete\.

 ## Document the processes for using the root user credentials<a name="best-practices_mgmt-acct_document-processes"></a>
-+ It’s common for important processes, such as the creation of the organization's master account, to be a planned process including multiple steps with multiple personnel\.
++ It’s common for important processes, such as the creation of the organization's management account, to be a planned process including multiple steps with multiple personnel\.
 We recommend that you document and publish that plan, including the steps to be performed and their sequence of completion\.
 This approach helps ensure that the decisions made are followed correctly\.
 + Document the performance of important processes as they are performed to ensure you have a record of the individuals involved in each step and the values used\.
 It’s also important to provide documentation about any exceptions and unforeseen events that occur\.

   If an exception or unforeseen event does occur, document the time it occurred, who left the room, and what was taken out\.
 You should then also document who returned to the room and what was brought back in\.